magdesign/PocketVJ-CP-v3/ROADMAP.md

 Roadmap
 *******

-- mapper: compile new version, simulate the tab key to switch media selection via controlpanel
+- mapper: simulate the tab key to switch media selection via controlpanel
 - make remote for mapping masks, corners (arrows in all directions, next, previous)
 - button to manualy load a mouse connect after boot
 - make shortcut in CP for play master loop